Prathyush2007/Different-Data-Types/README.md

 Char = a and size is 1 bytes
 Enter any boolean (0 or 1): 0
 Boolean = 0 and size is 1 bytes
 Conclusion

-Grasping the structure and memory characteristics of C++ data types is essential for efficient and effective programming.
-This theoretical understanding forms the base upon which more complex concepts in C++ are built.
-Beginners should focus on experimenting with different types and using tools like sizeof() to deepen their understanding of how C++ manages data in memory.
+Understanding C++ data types and their memory characteristics is vital for writing efficient and reliable programs.
+This foundational knowledge supports further learning in advanced C++ topics.
+Beginners should practice experimenting with different types and utilize sizeof() to observe how C++ manages memory internally.